DarkStarQuantumLab/Qauntum-trading-a-disturbance-in-the-force-of-supply-and-demand/README.md

 Calculating Nash equilibrium can be a computationally intensive problem for large games (many players with many strategies).
 To mitigate this, quantum computers can be used to accelarate its calculation (see https://github.com/DarkStarQuantumLab/NashEquilibrium).

 A more dramatic aspect of quantum game theory can be observed when a non-cooperative game is played or implenented on a quantum computer.
 In this case, features of the quantum realm conspire to produce Nash equilibria (there can be more than one) that are better paying than those possible on a conventional computer (https://doi.org/10.1103/PhysRevLett.83.3077).
-This phenomenon has immediate utility in practical non-cooperative games like online (high-frequency) trading (https://www.frontiersin.org/articles/10.3389/frai.2021.769392/full) where the quantum computational implementation can produce better paying trades for the players.
+This phenomenon has immediate utility in practical non-cooperative games like online trading (https://www.frontiersin.org/articles/10.3389/frai.2021.769392/full) where the quantum computational implementation can produce better paying trades for the players.